Energy Forecasting in Smart Grid Systems: A Review of the State-of-the-art Techniques: Deterministic techniques

 \subsection{Statistical methods}

-Statistical methods are classical in nature, widely used for time series forecasting especially for STF using the historical SG data \cite{deb2017review}.
+Statistical methods are classical in nature, widely used for time-series forecasting especially for STF using the historical SG data \cite{deb2017review}.
 These methods are based on fitting a regression model on historical data points and then validating the model by finding the difference between actual and predicted values.
-This subsection stresses about existing statistical methods for the applications of energy systems forecasting.
+This subsection stresses about existing statistical methods for the applications of SG systems forecasting.